 MORE REVIEWS >>

 The music of Wagner feels, more than the music of any other (classical) composer I know, like a natural extension of the hardrock and heavy metal I grew up with.
-His music can be a place for the metal aficionado who might have reached a point of arrival in his or her listening experience and is receptive for something that goes beyond the sound of double bass drums and howling guitarsolos.
+His music can be a place for the metal aficionados who might have reached a point of arrival in their listening experience and might be receptive for something that goes beyond the sound of thunderous bass drums and screaming guitarsolos.
 Something else, but something that is equally, if not more, satisfying to ears and soul.
 For me Richard Wagner was the door to new worlds of sound.
 A guide on a journey through a musical landscape that is still ongoing.